torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 WebSockets are very useful for *push* types of applications, where data may be actively and continously loaded into a dynamic Javascript-based user interface.
-The WebSockets protocol operates on top of TCP/IP, and involve passing discrete "frames" of arbitrary data between the two endpoints.
+The WebSockets protocol operates on top of TCP/IP, and involves passing discrete "frames" of arbitrary data between the two endpoints.

 While supporting basic WebSockets could be useful, we decided to